About Us

 Who We Are

 We strive to find the perfect fit for placement for every single one of our animals.
-We take the time to talk to potential adopters and help them choose a companion so that the match is perfect for the animal and for the home.
+We take the time to talk to potential adopters and help them choose a companion so that the match is

 Before they leave our care, each of our dogs and cats are fixed, vaccinated, FeLV/FIV or heartworm tested, dewormed and on monthly parasite prevention.
-Each of our animals gets weighed and given parasite prevention every month.
+Each of our animals gets weighed

 For the past 30 years, the Humane Society of Erie County has operated a shelter to take in homeless dogs and cats, provide them with proper care, and match them permanently with loving families; and worked to educate the public on compassion and proper care of animals.
-All of this done by donations, as we recieve no county, city, state or federal funding.
+All of this done by donations, as we receive no county, city, state or federal funding.

 Our Mission